 Pose time: 3 minutes

-Like all other sequence 30 minutes yin yoga sequence starts and ends with a rest pose.
-Here in this pose all you have to do is to prepare your body and tissues to create all the spaces.
-For this you have to lie down and meltdown your body with limbs spread apart from your body
+Like all other sequences, 30 minutes yin yoga sequence starts and ends with a rest pose.
+Here in this pose, all you have to do is to prepare your body and tissues to create all the spaces.
+For this you have to lie down and melt down your body with limbs spread apart from your body